T-Tetrominos in Arithmetic Progression: Chain Graphs and Widths 8, 12, and 16

-In order to prove Theorem \ref{thm-4812} for widths 8, 12 and 16 we introduce some notions from a paper of Korn and Pak \cite{KornPak}.
-Every tiling gives rise to a directed graph as follows: Subdivide the rectangle into $2\times 2$ blocks.
+To address widths 8, 12 and 16 we introduce some notions from a paper of Korn and Pak \cite{KornPak}.
+Every tiling (Figure \ref{fig-chainGraph}a) gives rise to a directed graph as follows: Subdivide the rectangle into $2\times 2$ blocks, as shown in Figure \ref{fig-chainGraph}b.
 Korn and Pak show, based on Walkup's paper, that each \TT\ must have three of its squares in one block (its ``majority'' block) and one square in an adjacent block (its ``minority'' block).
-Place a vertex into the center of each block, and for each \TT, draw a directed edge from the vertex in its majority block to the vertex in its minority block.
+Place a vertex into the center of each block, and for each \TT, draw a directed edge from the vertex in its majority block to the vertex in its minority block, as shown in Figure \ref{fig-chainGraph}c.
 They call the resulting digraph the {\em chain graph} for that tiling.
-A tiling and its chain graph are shown in Figure \ref{fig-chainGraph}.
-Korn and Pak call the $2\times 2$ boxes inside the chain graph {\em antiblocks}, and they impose the gray/white coloring as shown in Figure \ref{fig-chainGraph}.
+Korn and Pak call the $2\times 2$ boxes inside the chain graph {\em antiblocks}, on which they impose a gray/white checkerboard coloring with gray in the corners, as shown in Figure \ref{fig-chainGraph}c.
 Each arrow has a gray block on its left or its right, as seen when walking along that arrow in its direction.
+See Figure \ref{fig-chainGraph}d.
 We define an AP of {\em shaded arrows} to be a sequence of equally-spaced arrows, pointing in the same direction, having the same left/right shading.

 \begin{lemma} For any $l\geq 3$, a tiling has an AP of \TTs\ of length $l$ if and only if its chain graph has an AP of shaded arrows of length $l$. \end{lemma}